torognes/swarm/README.md

 ### version 1.2.3 ###

-**swarm** 1.2.3 adds an option (`-b` or `--break_swarms`) to output all pairs of amplicons to stderr.
+**swarm** 1.2.3 adds an option (`-b` or `--break_swarms`) to output all pairs of amplicons to `stderr`.
 The data can be used for post-processing of the results to refine the swarms.
 The syntax of the inline assembly code is also changed for compatibility with more compilers.